akkylab/AntiSnooze/README.md

 - **Organization Identifier**: com.akkylab
 - **Bundle Identifier**: com.akkylab.AntiSnooze

-## License

-This project is released under a proprietary license.
-See the `LICENSE` file for details.

 ## Contributing

 Please submit bug reports or feature requests via the GitHub issue tracker.